imagej/imagej.github.io/_pages/Downloads.md

 description: test description
 ---

-{% include toc content='right' %}Here you can [download](https://downloads.imagej.net/ImageJ2-20160205.zip) an "all platforms" version of ImageJ, without a bundled Java or extra extensions.
+Here you can [download](https://downloads.imagej.net/ImageJ2-20160205.zip) an "all platforms" version of ImageJ, without a bundled Java or extra extensions.

 {% include info-box content='Unfortunately, due to the ongoing transition from Java 6 to Java 8, this download of "plain ImageJ2" cannot currently be updated to the latest Java-8-compatible version.
 See the [Java 8](Java_8) page for details.
 For the time being, we recommend [using the Fiji distribution of ImageJ](Fiji/Downloads) to stay current with updates.' %}